romanesmatt/EchoClientServer/README.md

 And just like in the first part of this assignment, once again I made little deviation from the example code, but instead separated each functionality by their own respective methods for easier debugging and general organisation of the code.

-###Test Results
-Unfortunately, I never got the opportunity to successfully run my code as the program called a NullPointerException when running the server side first.
-I deduced that the problem was that the public key was null.
-Due to time constraints, I never got the chance to resolve the problem and therefore determine if my tests ran successfully.